 When a family is facing one of life’s greatest challenges, away from the comfort of their home, a place of respite can be essential in the process of their child’s recovery.
 Stability is important and can be a gift to a family when they’re in an unstable environment.
 Since 1983, RMHC Maine has been a place of comfort, care, and compassion for thousands of families on the medical journey of their child’s illness.
 Children recover faster when families are able to stay together.
 At the Ronald McDonald Houses in Bangor and Portland, families find a welcoming smile from a friendly volunteer, a home-cooked meal to enjoy after a long day at the hospital, a good night’s sleep in a caring environment and receive the support from other families in similar situations.
-In 2017, 652 families stayed at our two Ronald McDonald Houses.

 Learn more about how your family can use our services.

 Families are eligible to stay if they meet these criteria: